Osestic/Electrical-Vehicle-Control-Interface/README.md

 Oriekaose Agholor and Andrew Pries presenting this project to Senator Gary Peters and National Cyber Director, Harry Coker, Jr., during their visit to the University of Detroit Mercy
 ![image](https://github.com/Osestic/Xbox-Woodpecker-Electrical-Vehicle-Interface/assets/42704298/90b6bb2a-35ac-4027-9f35-61e07d7346bc)
-The Xbox Controller Layout for our project
+<p style="text-align: center;">The Xbox Control Layout We Specified for controlling the Electrical Vehicle Platform</p>

 ## Description
 Our project was oriented around using an Xbox controller to control the Woodpecker Electric Vehicle (EV) vehicle through a combination of RS232 USB serial communication, ROS2 publisher/subscriber nodes and CAN.